nlpodyssey/spago/cmd/huggingfaceimporter/README.md

 training a language model (i.e. the transformer objective) to get competitive results can become prohibitive.
 This applies in general, but even more so with spaGO as it does not currently use the GPU :scream:

-Pre-trained transformer models fine-tuned exist for several languages and are publicly hosted on the [Hugging Face models repository](https://huggingface.co/models).
+Pre-trained (fine-tuned) transformer models exist for several languages and are publicly hosted on the [Hugging Face models repository](https://huggingface.co/models).

 Particularly, these exist for BERT, ELECTRA and BART the three types of transformers architectures currently supported